thepushkarp/thepushkarp-site/site-design-roadmap.md

 - [x] Improve content for landing page
   - [x] Revise main text
   - [x] Add a rhyme clock
-- [ ] Improve the terrible mdx situation
+- [x] Improve the terrible mdx situation
+- [ ] Add back rss and sitemap
 - [ ] Add content from other sites
   - [ ] Expand on Etymology content into subpages
   - [ ] Add content from TIL